byrage/dbunit-dataset-extractor/README.md

 5. ID = database login id
 6. PASSWORD = database login password
 7. TABLES_AND_QUERIES = what you want to extract table name and query. if you want to extract all rows in table, input table name only.
+- All Tables = '*'
-- table and query separator = '-'
+- Table and Query Separator = '-'
-- multiple table separator = '/'
+- Multiple Table Separator = '/'
 8. OUTPUT_FILE_NAME = output file name. extension is XML.

 ### Example